CPM Mechanics: Must Reading for Construction Project Managers and Field Superintendents

 Logically, then, we would encourage each of you to read the pages directed toward your employers.
 If you work for a General Contractor, read what we have to say to them.
 If you work for an Owner, read what we have said to them.
 In fact, you might want to read all of those pages, as each one says something different, and are clearly germane to what you do for a living.

 Information: the Lifeblood of Project time Management

-That last sentence brings us back to the Schedule.
 For credible, timely, useful, and accessible information is the lifeblood of the project: of Project Management and of Project Time Management.
 That is why both Project Coordinator and Project Executor are so intimately involved in the creation and use of the Project Schedule.
 For, at the end of the day, the Project Schedule is also the ever-essential Project Execution Strategy.

 Project Managers Create Vastly More Schedules Than Do Schedulers